bhardwajRahul/automate-faceless-content/course/module-5/lesson-7-scaling.md

 ---

-*Remember: [Get your Syllaby.io account](https://syllaby.io/?via=chris56) to create the content that drives all your revenue streams!*
+*Remember: [Get your Syllaby.io account](https://syllaby.io/?via=chris56) to create the video content that drives all your revenue streams!*